Osorkon21/Bossfall/Bossfall ReadMe.txt

     GAMEPLAY:

+        - If the Display Enemy Level setting is on, non-quest enemy identification range in Grab, Talk, and Info mode is doubled.

         - Climbing nerfed, success depends almost entirely on your skill level.
 Luck now influences your Climbing check success.

         - With 50 Luck you get no Climbing skill check bonus, with 1 Luck you get a 5% penalty, with 100 Luck you get a 5% bonus.

-        - Building identification range in "Info" mode doubled.
+        - Building identification range in Info mode doubled.

     HAND-TO-HAND: